stripe/stripe-react-native/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/StripeSdkExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-stripe-sdk`.
+To edit the Objective-C files, open `example/ios/StripeSdkExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > stripe-react-native`.

 To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativestripesdk` under `Android`.